-About vSphere Trust Authority Configuration and State Information
+How Does vSphere Trust Authority Store Configuration and State Information

 vCenter Server is mostly a pass-through service for vSphere Trust Authority configuration and state information.
 Most vSphere Trust Authority configuration and state information is stored on the ESXi hosts in the ConfigStore database.
 Some state information is stored in the vCenter Server database as well.

 How Does vSphere Trust Authority Integrate with vCenter Server

 You configure separate vCenter Server instances to manage the Trust Authority Cluster and Trusted Cluster.
 See Configuring vSphere Trust Authority.